larcenous-lobotomy/sudoku/README.md

 All back buttons take you one step back.
 The reload takes you to the main menu.

 INDICATIONS -
+First download the zipped directory and unzip it.
-To run the code - type this into your terminal -> python main.py
+To run the code - cd into the the Sudoku-master directory, then type this into your terminal -> python main.py

 NOTE - You have to have these files in the same directory, and python 2.7 and pygame 1.9 installed on your system.